-The Support Center for Indigenous Community Radio (SCICR) is a wing under Indigenous Media Foundation which produces radio programs in different indigenous languages, coordinates with Indigenous radios and periodically organizes training and workshops for Indigenous journalists.
+Indigenous Radio is a wing under Indigenous Media Foundation which facilitates the knowledge, resource and share skills.
+Similarly, it aims to promote, protect, and strengthen the capacity of the indigenous community radios so that each radio can contribute to positive transformation of community they are serving and help access information in the language they understand and enjoy freedom of speech.
+The team manages two-Indigenous-led community radios and coordinates with Indigenous radios and periodically organizes training and workshops for Indigenous journalists.
 The value community radio brings to Indigenous people is innumerable.
-It is imperative that SCICR supports Indigenous radio producers, volunteers, and language activists in their efforts to legalize community-controlled media as a form of supporting Indigenous Peoples’ rights.
+It is imperative that Indigenous Community Radio supports Indigenous radio producers, volunteers, and language activists in their efforts to legalize community-controlled media as a form of supporting Indigenous Peoples’ rights.

 In Nepal, census records state that Indigenous peoples comprise about 36% of the total population of 26 million, but Indigenous organizations place this figure closer to 50%.
 The 2011 census reported 125 caste and ethnic groups.
 The government has oﬃcially recognized 59 of these groups as Indigenous Peoples, or Adivasi Janajati (Indigenous Nationalities), as they are oﬃcially known.
 Of the 123 languages spoken in Nepal, 95% are spoken by Indigenous Peoples.
 Even though Indigenous peoples make up a significant portion of Nepal’s population, they have been marginalized in terms of land, resources, languages, culture, law, and economic opportunities.
 The new constitution, adopted in the aftermath of the devastating 2015 earthquake, has been disowned by Indigenous Peoples for denying their rights.